Skip to content

 Homily, 15th Sunday of the Year (A) 2020

-July 12, 2020 by Fr.
+Posted on July 12, 2020by Fr.
 Michael Campion

 Last week I was able to go walking in the beautiful Northumberland countryside.
 After spending over 100 days in isolation here in the city, albeit in leafy Jesmond, it was a delight to experience once more – but in a more heightened way this year - the world of nature in all its glory.
 In…